0xMuhannad/Stelark/README.md

 # Stelark
 ### The Ark that hunts the stars

-**Compromise Assessment Tool for Detecting AD CS Attacks**
+**Compromise Assessment/Threat Hunting Tool for Detecting AD CS Attacks**

-Stelark is an enterprise Compromise Assessment tool for detecting vulnerabilities and exploitation in Active Directory Certificate Services (AD CS) environments.
+Stelark is an enterprise Compromise Assessment/Threat Hunting tool for detecting vulnerabilities and exploitation in Active Directory Certificate Services (AD CS) environments.
 It identifies known AD CS attack paths (ESC1–ESC8) and hunts for suspicious certificates that may indicate active or historical abuse for AD CS privilege escalation.

 ## Key Features